kuyen-labs/code-challenges/Backend.md

 Total: 139 ETH

 Items: APE, PUNK, APE
-Total: 210 ETH
+Total: 210 ETH (Or is it 135?)

 Items: PUNK, PUNK, PUNK, APE, PUNK
 Total: 267 ETH

 Items: APE, PUNK, APE, APE, MEEBIT, PUNK, PUNK
 Total: 298 ETH

+Items: AZUKI, AZUKI, AZUKI
+Total: ???
+ETH
 ```

+## Requirements

-#### The code should:
+The code should:

-* Be written as production-ready code.
-You will write production code.
+* Be written as production-ready code
-* Be easy to grow and easy to add new functionality.
+* Be easy to grow and easy to add new functionality
-* Have notes attached, explaining the solution and why certain things are included and others are left out.
+* Have notes explaining the solution and any decisions made around ambiguous requirements
-* Mock the results of the call to the external price source integration.
+* Mock the external price source integration